20 STEM Activities Children can do with Their Cars:

 15. Find ways to pull cars up a ramp.

 16. Make a parking lot out of a box or box top and practice parking cars in the spaces.
 Add numbers or colors to both the spaces and the cars, then park the cars in their matching spots.

-17. Construct a garage or bridge out of rocks, sticks, Popsicle sticks, blocks, paper, etc.
+17. Construct a garage, road, or bridge out of rocks, sticks, Popsicle sticks, blocks, paper, etc.